-Kim Lamarre has come back from multiple serious knee injuries to qualify for her first Olympic Winter Games.
+Kim Lamarre came back from multiple serious knee injuries to qualify for her first Olympic Winter Games.
 She went on to win the bronze medal in the first ever Olympic ladies’ slopestyle event, sharing the podium with Canadian teammate Dara Howell.

 In 2009, Lamarre was invited to compete at the Winter X Games for the first time.
 After tearing her ACL, she returned to competition in 2011, winning bronze at the Winter X Games Europe and finishing fourth at the FIS World Championships.
 She was named to the inaugural national ski slopestyle team for 2011-12.

 But successive ACL tears cost her most of two seasons and she was left off the Canadian team for 2013-14.
 Undeterred by having to fund her own training and travel, she finished second at the Dew Tour in Breckenridge in December 2013 and won the bronze medal at the Winter X Games in Aspen in January 2014.

 Getting into the Sport: Started skiing at age two… Picked up snowboarding at age seven and switched back and forth between the two sports for six years until falling in love with slopestyle at age 13… Outside Interests: Enjoys gardening, cooking and dancing… Became interested in poker while recovering from her knee injury, finding the game mentally challenging and entertaining…

 Winter X Games: 2014 – BRONZE (Aspen); 2012 – 10th (Aspen); 2011 – BRONZE (Tignes), 5th (Aspen); 2009 – 8th (Aspen)